-2017 \$ 645,404

-2018 645,404
+2018 \$ 645,404

 2019 161,351

-Total \$ 1,452,159
+Total \$ 806,755

-During July 2015, the School entered into a 26 month lease agreement with a DC nonprofit organization for use of a facility for its middle school.
-The School is required to make payments on a monthly basis.
-Annual rent is equal to the DC appropriated facilities allowance per pupil multiplied by 160 and 90%.
-At the end of each lease year, additional amounts may be due in accordance with the lease agreement based on the landlords actual costs of providing access to the facility to the School.
+During July 2015, the School entered into a 26-month lease agreement with a DC nonprofit organization for use of a facility for its middle school.
+The School was required to make payments on a monthly basis.
+Annual rent was equal to the DC appropriated facilities allowance per pupil multiplied by 160 and 90%.
+At the end of each lease year, additional amounts were to be due, or credited, in accordance with the lease agreement based on the landlord's actual costs of providing access to the facility to the School.
+During February 2017, the lease agreement was amended to terminate August 31, 2019.
+Additionally, the amended terms require quarterly payments of \$94,120.
+On July 1st of each year, payments made are adjusted to the landlord's actual costs of providing access to the School.
 Accordingly, the School cannot reasonably estimate its future minimum lease payments under the terms of this lease.

-Rent expense for the years ended June 30, 2016 and 2015 was \$640,189 and \$219,916, respectively.
+Rent expense for the years ended June 30, 2017 and 2016 was \$422,934 and \$640,189, respectively.